oHirokiKumamoto/material-mvc/README.md

 This is the mobile application that allow us to check MVC(mission, vision, core values) of ACCESS, CO LTD anytime, anywhere

-This application is created with Apache cordova and material-ui
+This application is created with Apache cordova and material-ui.
+This app uses cordova plugin [cordova-plugin-mvc](http://gitbucket.tok.access-company.com:8080/hiroki.kumamoto/cordova-plugin-mvc) to get mvc statements with native bridge, check it out!

 ![screenshot](./material-mvc.png)